It’s basically Beauty and the Beast, if the beast were Belle’s uncle.

 The Secret of Moonacre is based on a novel from the 40’s and it’s very much in the same vein as The Secret Garden or The Secret of Roan Inish.
 And I’m not just saying that because it has “secret” in the title.
 It’s a fantasy/period (19th century) movie about Maria Merryweather (Dakota Blue Richards), who at age 13 becomes an orphan and goes to live with the reclusive, grumpy uncle she has never met, Sir Benjamin Merryweather (Ioan Gruffudd).

-The Merryweathers have a centuries-long feud with another family, the De Noirs, and Moonacre valley, whether they live, is cursed.
+The Merryweathers have a centuries-long feud with another family, the De Noirs, and Moonacre valley, where they live, is cursed.
 It will be destroyed if the families cannot reconcile.
 The curse has been waiting for a new “Moon Princess” to arrive (the other characters from when the curse/feud was established are also loosely reincarnated), and to find the magic pearls that sparked the feud and return them to the sea.
 The plot’s really a bunch of nonsense but not in a way that really matters.
 Visually it’s a very lovely film.And obviously I’m here for the Bejamin/Maria relationship so I’ll move on to that quickly.
+And obviously she’s only 13 so I’m talking about some point in the future after she’s grown.

 So there’s a lot of conflict between them and a lot of tension.His personality and his history are an important part of that.
 He shuts everyone out.
 All he wants to do is be alone and drink, pretty much.
 He doesn’t want to feel anything for her.
 Even when he comes to care about her deeply, he’s still very awkward about showing his feelings.